theatlantic/jump.ios/Docs/Upgrade Guide.md

     if ([cfg objectForKey:@"googlePlusOpenIDScopes"])
         self.googlePlusOpenIDScopes = [cfg objectForKey:@"googlePlusOpenIDScopes"];

 In general "OIDScopeEmail", "OIDScopeOpenID", and "OIDScopeProfile" should always be requested.
-Not including or populatng this setting will result in all five scopes being requested.
+Not including or populating this setting will result in all five scopes being requested.

 ### Upgrading from any version PRIOR to v5.0.0 to v5.0.1 or greater